slevin/talks/oopwtf/slides.md

 I can have a block of code that works one way, and when it needs to behave differently I can enable that behavior change without having to change other parts. its variability of behavior its polymorphism

 ---

+example of setters and getters as on obvious interface separation

+---